 Medicare Part D

 It’s that time of the year again!
-Open enrollment for Medicare will begin October 15 through December 7, 2018.
+The fall Medicare open enrollment period is October 15 through December 7.
 New patients who have turned 65 and anyone who is already enrolled in Medicare Part D should come to the Wickenburg Community Hospital Pharmacy to get a free consultation during this enrollment period.

 So, how does Part D work?
 First off, there is a standard prescription drug coverage that all participants will have.
 The enrollee will first pay a deductible (in 2018 it was $405 and in 2019 it will be $415).
 Once the deductible has been met, then the enrollee pays 25% of the cost of their medications, and the plan covers 75% up to an initial coverage limit (in 2018 the limit was $3,750 and in 2019 it will be $3,820).
 Once this limit has been reached, the enrollee goes into a stage known as the coverage gap, or “doughnut hole.”
 During this time, the enrollee must pay for the majority of their medications until they reach $5,000 in total out-of-pocket costs (in 2019 it will increase $5,100).
 After they have reached the threshold, then they go into another stage known as the catastrophic coverage.
 During this stage, Medicare subsidizes 80% of the costs, and enrollees pay either a specific co-payment ($3.85 for generic drugs and $8.35 for brand name drugs) or a 5% coinsurance.